kpingul/packetsniffer/README.md

 ## Short term goals

 * Create a threat detection service
-	- based on ip addresses, domains
+	- based on ip addresses and domains
-	- checks whether workstation visisted a possible suspicious or malicious website
+	- checks whether workstation visited a potential suspicious or malicious website
 	- internal host to host communication
-	- utlize free threat intel feeds and open source API's
+	- utlize free threat intel feeds and open source APIs
 	- scheduling mechanism to update feeds

 * Create a UI for pcap file analysis